30 Best Hikes in Norway – The Spectacular Norway Hiking Trails + Map

 Trolltunga via ferrata is another way of getting to one of the top hikes in Norway

-Ulriken hike in Bergen
+7. Ulriken hike in Bergen

 Ulriken, the highest of Bergen’s seven mountains is a popular hike for locals and visitors alike.
-If you don’t feel like hiking, or you visit Bergen in winter, or in bad weather, you can also get to the top by the Ulriken cable car.
+If you don’t feel like hiking, or if you visit Bergen in winter, or bad weather, you can also get to the top by the Ulriken cable car.
 Pretty views and no effort?
 Win-win.

 Total distance: 4 km